pgcool/iDocNADEe/README.md

 ## How to use: Training of ``DocNADE``, ``DocNADEe``, ``iDocNADE`` and ``iDocNADEe``

-The script ``train_TMN_docnade.sh`` invokes ``train_model.py`` to train the four different model to compute PPL as well IR and save it in a repository.
+The script ``train_TMN_docnade_TASKTYPE.sh`` invokes ``train_model.py`` to train the four different model to compute PPL as well IR and save it in a repository.
 It will also log all the information with the PPL and IR in the same model folder.
 Here's how to use the script:

         $ ./train_TMN_docnade.sh